Binay005X/Python---Bank-Account-Management-System/README.md

 # 🎯 Objectives

-Create and manage bank accounts with auto-generated account numbers
+- Create and manage bank accounts with auto-generated account numbers

-Perform secure deposits, withdrawals, and fund transfers
+- Perform secure deposits, withdrawals, and fund transfers

-Maintain transaction history with timestamps
+- Maintain transaction history with timestamps

-Store and retrieve account details using file handling (pickle)
+- Store and retrieve account details using file handling (pickle)

-Provide an interactive menu-driven interface for users
+- Provide an interactive menu-driven interface for users

-Implement input validation and error handling for reliable operations
+- Implement input validation and error handling for reliable operations

 # 🛠️ Features

 ## 1️⃣ Account Management

-- Create new accounts with:
+**Create new accounts with**:

 - Account holder’s name